Donations

 The first advocate of the Parakuyo-Maasai

 Only one out of 100,000 Maasai has access to university education.
-The young and ambitious Lucas Moreto studies law at the University of Dar es Salaam and is among the best of his class.
+The young and ambitious Luka Moreto studies law at the University of Dar es Salaam and is among the best of his class.
 In the future, he will professionally assist his people as advocate in issues of land property rights.

 Mnyandoe Laban competently supports his people in animal health issues.
 We supported him with two scholarships.